Author: Melissa A. Silver, XpertHR Legal Editor

 The purpose of the Form I-9 is for employers to document that their workforce is authorized to work in the US.
 The Form I-9 consists of three sections:

-Section One.
+Section 1.
 In this section, the employee attests, under penalty of perjury, that he or she is a citizen, lawful permanent resident, or foreign national authorized to work temporarily.
 This section must be completed on or before the employee's first day of work.

-Section Two.
+Section 2.
 In the second section, employers are required to record that they have examined original documents from a specified list verifying the employee's identity and eligibility to work.
 Employers must accept the documents if they appear reasonably genuine and relate to the person presenting the documents.
 This section must be completed and signed by the employer within three days of the employee's start date.

 Employers must be aware that they cannot request employment authorization documents from an applicant before hiring or before the Form I-9 is completed.
 Further, employers cannot include the Form I-9 in the job application packet.